dingpl716/KnowledgeBase/src/network/tls.md

 - Almost same as TLS 1.2, but only uses Diffie Hellman during hand-shake
 - Hand-shake (Only 1 round trip)
   - Client generates `Private Key 1` and `Public Key`
-  - Client sends the `Private Key 1` and `The bundle of Private Key 1 + Public Key` to the server.
+  - Client sends the `The bundle of Private Key 1 + Public Key` to the server.
   - The server generates the `Private Key 2` and calculates the `Symmetric Key` by combining the `Private Key 2` and `The bundle of Private Key 1 + Public Key`
   - The server returns the `The bundle of Private Key 2 + Public Key` plus its certificate.
   - The client calculates the `Symmetric Key` by combining the `Private Key 1` and `The bundle of Private Key 2 + Public Key`